mcmurray0125/my-moovs/README.md

 - Create an account with email or log in as a demo user.
 - Search an entire database of movies.
 - Browse movies by genre.
-- Browse movies by popular.
+- Browse movies by popular & upcoming.
-- See movie description, relase data, and images.
+- View movie description, release date, and images.
 - Save movies to your account.
 - Add comments to your saved movies.
 - Data is saved securely on Google Firebase backend.
-- Bootstrap Screen responsive design.
+- Bootstrap screen-responsive design.

 _Things I learned building this project:_